ham-radio-software/drats2/README.md

 tries to run from a downloaded tarball, they will get the version number to display.

+## Internationalization support

+For unique sentences, the standard "_()" will be used, but the text will be in upper case English.
+These are intended to be message tags.

+For words that are commonly reused, it is planned that one or more python modules will be made to contain a method of returning a translated string with some caching to avoid duplicate translated lookups.
+This is similar to how Java handles strings ae resources.

+Currently the script has only been tested on Linux.

+The script build_python_locale.sh builds a new drats.pot file each time it is run, so we don't need to store that file in the repository.

+That script will update all the po files into the drats_common/src/drats_common/locale directory with current changes.

+For new translations, online translators can be used, but these should be followed up by users that actually know the languages.

+These po files will need to be manually edited.
+The updated po files will need to be checked into the git repository.

+After updating the po files, the script needs to be run again to update the .mo files.
+We will need to save the .mo files into the repository.

+It has not yet been tested to see if the python packaging needs to be modified to store the message catalogs.

 ## Building Python Packages

 The setup_version.py file needs to be present and up to date before